RaoufGrera/raoufgrera/README.md

-### Hi there 👋
+### Hi I'm Raouf from seventh worst country in corruption.
-I am working as a full-stack developer, I have been working on the postal addressing project at Libya post company, I have developed many web and mobile and desktop apps, Also I worked as web developer for 6 years whit .Net, C#, Laravel, PHP, JavaScript, Vue.js, Next.js and Flutter for mobile.
+I am working as a full-stack developer, I have been working on the postal addressing project at Libya post company, I have developed many web and mobile and desktop apps, Also I worked as web developer for 6 years with .Net, C#, Laravel, PHP, JavaScript, Vue.js, Next.js and Flutter for mobile.

+- ⚡ LibyaCV.com
+- ⚡ MyLetter.app
 - 🌱 I’m currently learning Desgin Patterns and Foucs on C# and Rust Language.

 <!--